readium/webpub-manifest/extensions/audiobook.md

 ## Introduction

-The goal of this document is to provide an audiobook profile for the [Readium Web Publication Manifest](https://github.com/readium/webpub-manifest) that will cover the following requirements:
+The goal of this document is to provide an audiobook profile for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest) that will cover the following requirements:

 - provide metadata
 - list the different components of an audiobook
 - support multiple audio formats and means of accessing an audiobook (streaming or downloads)

-While the Audiobook Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type and file extension in order to maximize compatibilty with audio apps:
+While the Audiobook Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with audio apps: `application/audiobook+json`.

-- its media type is `application/audiobook+json`
-- its file extension is `.audiobook-manifest`

 ## Metadata